bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/validator/run-val.md

 ```

 ### 4.Filter peers by regex on name
-This feature was introduced by v1.4.6, it is mainly to filter out some peers that may have some issues and better not to connect with them.
-For detail, you may refer this PR: https://github.com/bnb-chain/bsc/pull/2404
-Basically, we don’t need this feature, but if some releases turn out to have some severe bugs, and we can not upgrade all nodes to the good release in a short time.
-Then we can use this feature to drop the peers of bad versions.
+This functionality was introduced with version [1.4.6](https://github.com/bnb-chain/bsc/releases/tag/v1.4.6), primarily designed to identify and exclude peers that may present operational challenges, thereby preventing connections with them.
+For further details, please refer to this Pull Request: [PR #2404](https://github.com/bnb-chain/bsc/pull/2404).

+Generally, this feature is not necessary for regular operation.
+However, in the event that a release contains critical bugs and an immediate upgrade of all nodes to a stable version is not feasible, this feature can be employed to disconnect from peers running the problematic versions.
+This serves as a temporary solution to mitigate the impact of the bugs until a comprehensive upgrade can be performed.

 For example, if v1.4.9 has known issues, we wanna disconnect nodes of this version, you may update your `config.toml` and restart:
 ```